With the Puppet orchestrator, you can run two types of "jobs": on-demand Puppet runs or Puppet tasks.

-PCP broker: A JVM-based service that runs in pe-orchestration-services on the master of masters (MoM) and in the pe-puppetserver service on compile masters.
+PCP broker: A JVM-based service that runs in pe-orchestration-services on the master and in the pe-puppetserver service on compilers.
 PCP brokers route PCP messages, which declare the content of the message via message type, and identify the sender and intended recipient.
-PCP brokers on compile masters connect to the orchestrator, and the orchestrator uses the brokers to direct messages to PXP agents connected to the compile masters.
-When using compile masters, PXP agents running on PE components (the Puppet master, PuppetDB, and the PE console) connect directly to the orchestrator, but all other PXP agents connect to compile masters via load balancers.
+PCP brokers on compilers connect to the orchestrator, and the orchestrator uses the brokers to direct messages to PXP agents connected to the compilers.
+When using compilers, PXP agents running on PE components (the Puppet master, PuppetDB, and the PE console) connect directly to the orchestrator, but all other PXP agents connect to compilers via load balancers.

 What happens during an on-demand run from the orchestrator ?